Functional medicine: Description

-Functional medicine is not well-defined by its proponents.
-Oncologist David Gorski wrote that the vagueness is a deliberate tactic that makes functional medicine difficult to challenge.
+David Gorski, a surgical oncologist at Wayne State University, has written that FM is not well-defined and performs "expensive and generally unnecessary tests".
+Gorski says FM's vagueness is a deliberate tactic that makes functional medicine difficult to challenge.

+In an analysis for the McGill Office for Science and Society, Jonathan Jarry writes "Test enough people and you get a lot of false positives, which generate anxiety, more invasive tests, and sometimes unnecessary treatments."

 Proponents of functional medicine oppose established medical knowledge and reject its models, instead adopting a model of disease based on the notion of "antecedents", "triggers", and "mediators".
 These are meant to correspond to the underlying causes of health issues, the immediate causes, and the particular characteristics of a person's illness.
 A functional medicine practitioner devises a "matrix" from these factors to serve as the basis for treatment.

-Treatments, practices, and concepts are generally not supported by medical evidence.